 - 2 nectarines ripe but firm

-- 2 tbsp balsamic vinegar
+- 2 tablespoon balsamic vinegar

-- 2 1/2 oz arugula 70g rocket
+- 2 ½ oz arugula rocket

-- 1/2 bulb fennel small
+- ½ bulb fennel small

-- 2 tbsp pine nuts
+- 2 tablespoon pine nuts

 - 1 oz goats cheese

-Carefully cut the nectarines in half and remove the stone.
+- Carefully cut the nectarines in half and remove the stone.
 In a small bowl, whisk together 1tbsp of balsamic vinegar and 1tbsp of olive oil and dip the nectarines in the mixture and toss them around.
 Grill them for just a few minutes each side until they are lightly colored.

-Meanwhile, add the remaining vinegar and oil to the leftovers from tossing the nectarines and whisk.
+- Meanwhile, add the remaining vinegar and oil to the leftovers from tossing the nectarines and whisk.

-Put the arugula in a salad bowl.
+- Put the arugula in a salad bowl.
 Thinly slice the fennel and cut larger slices in half or smaller.
 Add them to the arugula and mix.
 Drizzle over the balsamic dressing and toss well.

-Toast the pine nuts either in a dry skillet/frying pan or under the broiler/grill for a couple minutes until lightly browned.
+- Toast the pine nuts either in a dry skillet/frying pan or under the broiler/grill for a couple minutes until lightly browned.
 Keep an eye on them as they burn quickly.
 Add them to the salad.

-When cooked, cut the nectaries into slices and add to the salad.
+- When cooked, cut the nectaries into slices and add to the salad.
 Crumble the goats cheese on top and serve.